 When a GARP application entity wants to register its own information on other switches, the entity sends a Join message.
 Join messages fall into two types: JoinEmpty and JoinIn.
-A JoinIn message is sent to declare a registered attribute, while a JoinEmpty message is sent to declare an attribute that is not registered yet.
+A JoinIn message is sent to declare a registered attribute, while a JoinEmpty message is sent to declare a registered yet.